 Growing human populations and international demand for seafood are pushing fishers to increase their catches.
 “Fish bombing,” which is practiced not only in Malaysia but also in Nicaragua, Tanzania and other places, is a “brutally efficient” way to do so, says George Woodman, founder of the Hong Kong–based Teng Hoi Conservation Organization.
-Shock waves from the explosions rupture the fishes’ swim bladders, causing some immobilized animals to float to the surface.
+Shock waves from the explosions rupture the fishes' swim bladders, immobilizing the fish and causing some to float to the surface.
 And the bombs themselves are easy to make: ammonium nitrate (a common fertilizer) and diesel fuel are mixed in an empty bottle and topped with a detonator and waterproof fuse, Woodman says.

 He and his colleagues detonated 19 fish bombs in a part of a bay devoid of marine life in Sabah, a state in East Malaysia.
 They recorded the explosion sounds with sensors developed by ShotSpotter, a California company that employs similar technology to home in on gunshots in cities.
-The team used time-stamped data—recorded by four devices mounted on piers and two attached to boats—to triangulate the positions of 16 explosions to within 60 meters in about 10 seconds.
-The researchers also located uncontrolled blasts set off by local fishers and photographed boats in the explosions’ vicinity, they reported in March in Marine Pollution Bulletin.
+The team used time-stamped data recorded by four devices mounted on piers and two attached to boats to triangulate the positions of 16 explosions to within 60 meters in about 10 seconds.
+The researchers also located uncontrolled blasts set off by local fishers and photographed boats in the explosions' vicinity, they reported in March in Marine Pollution Bulletin.

 But eradicating fish bombing will take more than just enforcement, cautions Elizabeth Wood, a marine biologist working in Sabah, who was not part of the new study.
 “It's vital that local fishing communities appreciate the immediate and long-term benefits of sustainable fishing,” she says.
 Malaysian officials are proposing an initiative to promote fish farming, says Ming Yuk Pang, Sabah's assistant minister of tourism, culture and environment and chair of the local Anti-Fish Bombing Committee.
 “We want to tell them there's a better way to make a living.”